Take a peek at Shabby Chic

 Beach cottage chic

-While Shabby Chic is often used interchangeably with French country, the latter is actually considered part of the former.
-French country shabby chic, on the other hand, is inspired by vintage farmhouses in the French countryside.
-Like beach cottage chic, French country shabby chic is often spacious, and since this style is not overwhelmed with details, weathered pieces and chandeliers often catch attention.
+While Shabby Chic is often used interchangeably with French country, the latter is considered part of the former.
+The style, French Country Shabby Chic, is inspired by vintage farmhouses in the French countryside.
+Like beach cottage chic, French country Shabby Chic is often spacious, and since this style is not overwhelmed with details, weathered pieces and chandeliers often catch attention.

 The Shabby chic style that emphasizes fabulous lighting, decorative chandeliers against a clean backdrop, and furniture with carved legs.

 Gustavian Shabby Chic was inspired by the Gustavian style, which dates back to the 1770s and is known to incorporate elements mentioned previously.
 Soft yellow, blue and traditional gray are often present in the Gustavian color palette.

 Which of the following Shabby chic styles appeal the most to you?
 Is it the spacious and simple Beach Chic, the cramped Cottage Chic, the French Country Chic with stand-out furniture, or the fabulous Gustavian Chic?
 Whichever style that may be make sure to follow the next steps once you have your next home construction to perfectly achieve this sought-after style of the hip, young and fashionable millennials this year.